 Exercise - Assessing a Carpentry resource on the web

-After viewing the "Introduction" video above where we go over information types and authority for professional-level presentations, practice (or review) by assessing this introduction to a training course for retrofitting new and existing construction to seismic standards on the web.
+After viewing the "Introduction" video above where we go over information types and authority for professional-level presentations, practice (or review) by assessing this website on construction trends.

 This is the same link that is in SECTION A of our Library Research Worksheet.